eviltrout/adventofcode/2015/README.md

-My solutions to [advent of code](http://adventofcode.com/) in ES2015.
+My solutions to [advent of code 2015](http://adventofcode.com/) in ES2015.

 Use `babel-node` to run the programs: